iwcs2015/iwcs2015.github.io/content/articles/12-open-space.rst

 The Open Space event will be structured as follows:

-* On Thursday at 15:00, we'll meet in the coffee/poster room.
+* On Thursday at 15:00, we'll meet in the David Sizer Lecture Theatre (ground floor, behind the registration desk).
 After a brief introduction to the Open Space format, anyone can get up and propose a topic for a session that they would like to happen that afternoon.
 This topic can be anything you like; it could be as specific as your favorite theory of scope ambiguity, as general as how to reconcile logic-based and distributional semantics, or even something that usually has no place at conferences (computational semantics education? ideas for shared tasks?).
 The only requirement is that you would enjoy talking about this topic.

-* Sessions will be organized into time slots that start at 15:30 and 16:30.
-During that time slot, everyone who is interested in a topic is welcome to join the session.
+* Sessions will be organized into time slots that start at 15:45, 16:30 and 17:15.
+During each time slot, everyone who is interested in a topic is welcome to join the session.
 The crucial rule we will follow is the "Law of Two Feet":
   If you find that you are not learning anything and not contributing anything, you are encouraged to get up and leave the room.
 In this particular context,